 Multiple studies have documented the physical and emotional benefits derived from volunteering.
 AGL provides excellent (and flexible) volunteer opportunities.
 Volunteering for AGL is volunteering for more than just “us”, it is being actively involved in supporting artists in our community on a grassroots level.
 Volunteering on one of the AGL committees or activities is an easy and gratifying way to “give back” to our/your community.
 The AGL has been an integral part of the grassroots art community in Baton Rouge since 1953 thanks to the members who have volunteered over the years.
 Your volunteer hours are important to the ongoing operations of our history-laden organization.
 Most of our Volunteer Opportunities take only a few hours every couple of months.

 NOTE: The scope, schedules, and process related to the above activities/benefits may change with or without notice.
-We try our best to keep members advised of changes, but the year 2020 has set a precedent in accessibility of services.
-Keep abreast of COVID related changes via the COVID 19 page.
+We try our best to keep members advised of changes.